Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems

 The files starting with \texttt{calc\_} under the \texttt{src/common} folder contain the functions that calculate the performance metrics, energy, area and cost of the different DUT components based on the simulation of the application execution.

-Because for many energy and cost parameters, we do not have a ground truth but rather assumptions or estimates, \textbf{\textit{\proj allows post-processing a given simulation to re-calculate the energy and cost with different parameters}}.
-In addition to the execution log file, \proj creates a separate file with counters collected during simulation, such as messages hops and memory accesses at different levels, and instructions executed for each type.
-The counters file is then provided as an argument to our separate post-processing executable (which uses the same configuration and parameter files as the simulator, with potentially new values), to re-calculate the energy usage of the execution and the DUT area and cost.
+Because there is often no ground truth for energy and cost parameters but rather estimations or assumptions, \textbf{\textit{\proj allows post-processing a given simulation to re-calculate the energy and cost with different model parameters}}.
+In addition to the execution log file, \proj creates a separate file with many performance counters collected during the simulation process, such as messages hops and memory accesses at different levels, and instructions executed for each type.
+The counters file is then provided as an argument to our separate post-processing executable---which uses the same configuration and parameter files as the simulator, with potentially new values---to re-calculate the energy usage, and the DUT area and cost.